 Type of Information Policy Cannot be released without specific written consent from the person named in the information.
 Communicable disease Cannot be released without specific written consent information from the person named in the information.
-Developmental disability (DD) information, including all records created in the course of providing services to DD parent or guardian of a minor with a developmental customers NOTE When no guardian has been appointed, a developmentally disabled adult may authorize the release of his or her own information.
+Developmental disability (DD) information, including all records created in the course of providing services to DD Cannot be released without written permission from the parent or guardian of a minor with a developmental disability, or the guardian of an adult with developmental disability. customers NOTE When no guardian has been appointed, a developmentally disabled adult may authorize the release of his or her own information.
 Genetic testing information Cannot be released without specific written consent from the person named in the information.
 Human Immunodeficiency Virus (HIV) or Acquired Immune Deficiency Syndrome (AIDS) information Cannot be released without specific written consent from the person named in the information.
 Mental health information Cannot be released unless a mental health professional has interviewed the person undergoing treatment.
 The mental health professional must provide a written statement that releasing the information is in the patient's best interest.

-Term Definition · A person who may act on the customer's behalf in the AHCCCS eligibility process.
+Term Definition A person who may act on the customer's behalf in the AHCCCS eligibility process.
 This person must be authorized by the customer, the customer's legal representative, or a responsible relative of the customer.